jwecon/home_git/README.md

 here is what is listed as the published url: jwecon.github.io/home_git/ but the message i get is: 404 File not found
 The site configured at this address does not contain the requested file.
+The key is patience.
+After an hour, the revised website loaded.